 Can Man’s Best Friend Benefit From Music Therapy?

 We know that music therapy can work wonders for humans.
 Besides evoking emotion, it can help us overcome anxiety, depression, neurological concerns, etc. But what about our furry friends?
 One of the reasons we love them so much is their ability to mirror our emotions.
-And If they display similar feelings to us, maybe they can benefit from our treatment methods!
-Here’s a rundown of how music therapy can help dogs.
+If they display similar feelings to us, maybe they can benefit from our treatment methods!
+Here’s a rundown of how music alone can help dogs.

 We typically understand when our dog is excited.
 When dogs hear the phrases “Walk,” “Car,” or “Treat,” they often can’t contain themselves--it’s like joy is oozing out of their ears.

 Ears perk up, mouths open in, jumping ensues.
 Your pup may even feel the need to start running laps (regardless of how small the space is).
 We know these behaviors well.
 They bring us an immeasurable amount of joy and make our hearts swell with dog-parent pride.

 How about when they’re not feeling their best?